oganm/wizaRd/data-raw/_posts/2014-08-24-wrathful-smite.markdown

 **Duration**: Concentration, up to 1 minute

-The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
+The next time you hit with a melee weapon attack during this spell’s duration, your attack deals an extra 1d6 psychic damage.
 Additionally, if the target is a creature, it must make a Wisdom saving throw or be frightened of you until the spell ends.
 As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.